SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/searchengine/se-run.md

 ---
+title: search_engine_run
-title: Running a query
+description: Running a query
-uid: search_engine_run
-SortOrder: 40
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Running a query

 ## Pre-run preparations